timdeschryver/timdeschryver.dev/blog/consuming-sql-functions-with-entity-framework/index.md

 }
 ```

-Resulting in a cleaner SQL statement.
+This results in a cleaner SQL statement.

 ```sql:customers.sql
 SELECT [c].[Id], [c].[Name]